mspass-team/mspass/docs/source/user_manual/memory_management.rst

 by each worker, which in this example means each worker issues a series of interactions with MongoDB to construct the input seismic data objects.
 Once that data is loaded in memory, the series of processing steps are applied sequentially by the worker.
-On the final step after the data are saved, the result returned by last step, which in this case is the output of the `save_data` method of `Database`, is returned to the scheduler node running the master python script (the one shown above for this example).
+On the final step, the result returned by the final map call, which in this case is the output of the `save_data` method of `Database`, is returned to the scheduler node running the master python script (the one shown above for this example).